reneeobringer/WaterConsumptionABM/README.md

 sbatch jobscript.sh --partition=[your partition here] --nodes=2
 ```

+**will need to update to specify any changes needed in jobscript.sh**

 Finally, there is an `R script` associated with the NetLogo script that contains the calculations of the paramters for various distributions used in this analysis.